Bedrock-OSS/bedrock-wiki/docs/documentation/projectiles.md

 | stop_on_hurt              | Boolean          |               |                                                                                                                                                  |
 | uncertainty_base          | Decimal          | 0             | The base accuracy.
 Accuracy is determined by the formula uncertaintyBase - difficultyLevel * uncertaintyMultiplier                               |
 | uncertainty_multiplier    | Decimal          | 0             | Determines how much difficulty affects accuracy.
 Accuracy is determined by the formula uncertaintyBase - difficultyLevel * uncertaintyMultiplier |

+### Test level 3 header

+If this gets pushed, bonk stirante on the head.

 ## on_hit